What is a budget and what can it be used for?

 - Insurance & Medical – Make sure to include your monthly insurance costs and medical expenses.
 For insurance, you might pay into life, disability, or health insurance on your own.
 Medical will include all doctor visits, co-pays, eye care exams, and glasses, dentist visits and work, and medication.

 - Savings & Retirement – This is information pertaining to your monthly savings, retirement contributions, and retirement loan payment.

 - Miscellaneous – Don’t forget to include child care, any child support you might pay out, alimony, tuition, vacation, entertainment, barber/beauty shop, cigarettes/tobacco, cosmetics/nails/tanning, gym memberships, pets, school supplies, security system, subscription services (magazines), donations/tithe, gambling, and gifts.

-	- Creditors & Loans – These are all of your financial obligations that you’ve made to creditors and lenders.
-These can include retail store cards, credit cards, credit union credit cards, collection accounts, finance company, medical debts, student loans, payday loan, credit union loan, bank loan, personal loan, internet/online loan, rent to own items, and taxes/liens/delinquencies.
+- Creditors & Loans – These are all of the financial obligations that you’ve made to creditors and lenders.
+These can include retail store cards, credit cards, credit union credit cards, collection accounts, finance companies, medical debts, student loans, payday loans, credit union loans, bank loans, personal loans, internet/online loans, rent-to-own items, and taxes/liens/delinquencies.